node-migrator-bot/performer/README.md

 ---

 ### Transformers
-> Generate your form elements any way you please.
+> Generate form elements any way you please.

 ##### Transformers are easy to write:
 ```javascript